 Oud has long been used as incense during religious ceremonies and special occasions.
 The aromatic smoke produced from its burning is believed to cleanse the air and create an auspicious environment - its importance having been passed down through generations within Arab households.

-Oud is not only used religiously; it plays an essential part of Arab social customs as well.
+Oud is not only used religiously.
+It plays an essential part of Arab social customs as well.
 Hospitality is at the core of Arab culture, and oud's welcoming scent enhances home environments by warming guests up with hospitality.
 Oud can also be found as bakhoor scented wood chips that can be burned in incense burners for its aromatic qualities to fill living areas with its fragrance.

 Oud's significance extends to special events like weddings and celebrations.
 It has long been customary to use oud-based perfumes and oils at these occasions for added elegance and tradition; choosing oud as part of these celebrations serves to honour its history while honouring enduring heritage.